saptarshibasu/aws-study/README.md

   * **Pilot Light** - A small part of the infrastructure is always running simultaneously syncing mutable data (as databases or documents), while other parts of the infrastructure are switched off and used only during testing
   * **Warm Standby** - A scaled-down version of a fully functional environment is always running in the cloud
   * **Multi-Site** - A multi-site solution runs on AWS as well as on your existing on-site infrastructure in an active- active configuration
+* Lambda EIN relation
+* Third party **TLS certificates** can be imported to either AWS Certificate Manager or IAM certificate store

 ## SQS